abenaoboateng/abenaoboateng/README.md

 ---

 ## 🌍 About Me
 I’m passionate about leveraging technology to create social equity and innovation.
-With a strong foundation in **data science, AI, machine learning, human behavior and biostatistics**, I aim to bridge gaps and empower underrepresented communities, especially Black women in tech.
+With a strong foundation in **data science, AI, machine learning, human behaviors**, I aim to bridge gaps and empower underrepresented communities, especially Black women in tech.

 Some highlights about me:
 - **Machine Learning Engineering Intern at Planned Parenthood**: Worked on enhancing chatbots like Roo to improve sexual health literacy among teens using NLP and error-detection models.